madhavlab/wav2tok/README.md

       --load_model_epochid -> int (Default: None), Epoch id to load

-      --best_model -> Boolean (Default: True), if you want to load the best version of model
+      --best_model -> int (Default:  1 -> True), if you want to load the best version of model

 # Details of Args for class wav2tok